mat-docs/SECU4.Site/docs/open_streaming_architecture/stream_api/overview.md

 ## Sample Implementation

 ### Simple stream produce consumer
-In this scenario, a custom data producer can publish data onto the Kafka broker via the Stream API client and the Stream API Container.
+In this scenario, a custom data producer can publish data onto the broker via the Stream API Client and the Stream API Server.

-The Stream API Client is an in-process API, so in the implementation, the producer and the Stream API Client can be in the same executable.
-The Stream API Client will establish a gRPC channel with the Container to transfer the data to be published to the broker.
+The Stream API Client is an in-process API, so in this implementation, the producer and the Stream API Client can be in the same application.
+The Stream API Client will establish a gRPC channel with the Server to transfer the data to be published to the broker.

-The same combination of Stream API Container and Stream API Client can be used to retrieve the same data from the broker.
+The same combination of Stream API Server and Stream API Client can be used to retrieve the same data from the broker.

 ![Architecture of simple stream producer consumer](../assets/stream_architecture_light.png#only-light)